 This is when I tossed in all of my shrimp, scallops and lobster tails.
 I let this sit in my big saucepan with some helpful stirring.
 Then I teased the pan with some heavy cream which gave the sauce a pink distinction.

 All of the chunks of scallops, shrimp and lobster tails were swimming in the sauce with clumps of tomatoes.
-If you’re trying to wonder, my answer is yes.
+If you’re wondering, my answer is yes.
 The smell from this was absolutely perfect.

 I could smell the garlic.
 I could smell the sauce and the aroma was tasty.
 There was nothing fishy about this; but more, this was like foreplay for foodies like us.